appsecnz/appsecnz.github.io/conference/sponsorship.md

 **7. Diversity Fund Support**

-The AppSec New Zealand Conference Diversity and Financial Aid Fund has been established to provide financial assistance to students at New Zealand universities.
-Each Diversity Fund sponsorship is intended to cover travel expenses for one New Zealand student, from outside the Auckland area, who will be attending or presenting at the conference.
-Each Diversity Fund support recipient will receive funding for return airfare from their nearest domestic airport to Auckland International Airport, two night's accommodation in a lodging near the conference venue, and return shuttle transportation between the airport and the accommodation.
+The AppSec New Zealand Conference Diversity and Financial Aid Fund has been established to provide financial assistance to students at New Zealand universities, as well as those in the field who are currently unwaged.
+Each Diversity Fund sponsorship is intended to cover travel expenses for one New Zealand attendee, from outside the Auckland area, who will be attending or presenting at the conference.
+Each Diversity Fund support recipient will receive funding for return airfare from their nearest domestic airport to Auckland International Airport, three nights' accommodation in a lodging near the conference venue, return transportation between their residence and their departure airport, and return transportation between the airport and the accommodation.

 **Sponsorships Available:** No Limit